-A common adult disorder, thought to be persistence of childhood attention deficit hyperactivity disorder (ADHD).
+Adult attention deficit hyperactivity disorder (ADHD) is a common adult disorder, thought to be persistence of childhood ADHD.
 Prevalence of 2% to 5% in the general population and 10% to 20% in those with a common mental health disorder.

 Characterised primarily by inner restlessness rather than hyperactivity; impatience; sensation seeking and excessive spending rather than impulsivity; inattention; and functional impairment with underachievement and disorganisation.

 Among those diagnosed with ADHD as children, by age 25 years only 15% retain the full ADHD diagnosis, although a much larger proportion (65%) fulfil the Diagnostic and Statistical Manual of Mental Disorders criteria for ADHD in partial remission.

 Diagnosed by clinical history.
 Self-report should not be the main source of information.
 Collateral history is extremely useful.
 Neuropsychological testing can be of use in some cases.